 Dealing with returned deliveries from your fulfillment centers can put a screeching halt to your business.
 In addition, rejected Amazon shipments can result in poor customer service experiences and increased delivery times.
 Even worse, stockouts can destroy your Amazon listing, dropping the buy box to other carriers who can address your inventory issues.

-It's best to focus on preferred carriers that know Amazon's unique requirements to handle this.
-With preferred carriers, you don't have to worry about hunting around for someone willing to confirm Amazon's shipment needs.
+It is best to focus on preferred carriers that know Amazon's unique requirements to handle this.
+With preferred carriers, you do not have to worry about hunting around for someone willing to confirm Amazon's shipment needs.
 Instead, they already have a deal doing it with you and other Amazon sellers.

-Part of this comes back to an awareness of performance.
-Using tools like DataHawk's Amazon Ranking tool allows you to keep a close eye on performance metrics to know how to keep up.
-Regarding inventory problems, it's essential to be ahead of the curve.
-Thanks for reading
+Part of this comes back to performance awareness.
+Using devices like DataHawk's Amazon Ranking tool allows you to keep a close eye on performance metrics to know how to keep up.
+It is essential to be ahead of the curve apropos to inventory problems.